divya06122001/AWS_Projects/Automatically_STARTandSTOP_EC2/Readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ARCHITECTURE DESIGN -->
-## Architecture Design: The Art of Cloud Enchantment 🏰🔮✨
+## Architecture Design: The Art of Cloud Enchantment
  <div align="center">
 <img src="https://myprojectrelatedimages.s3.ap-south-1.amazonaws.com/EC2StartandStop/cron-job-arch-diagram.png" width="900" height="600">
  </div>

 <h3 align="center">Illustration of Architecture of Efficient EC2 Management</h3>

-<b>Welcome to our magical world of Architecture Design! 🌟✨</b>

-<b>Picture it as a perfectly orchestrated dance between AWS Lambda and Amazon EventBridge</b>, where they team up like mischievous elves to manage EC2 instances effortlessly. 🧝‍♂️💃
+<b>Picture it as a perfectly orchestrated dance between AWS Lambda and Amazon EventBridge</b>, where they team up like mischievous elves to manage EC2 instances effortlessly.

-<b>Our star player, the Lambda function, is like the master conductor</b>, waving its coding wand to start and stop EC2 instances on command. 🎩🪄 Meanwhile, <b>Amazon EventBridge plays matchmaker</b>, ensuring the Lambda function knows exactly when to work its magic. 💘
+<b>Our star player, the Lambda function, is like the master conductor</b>, waving its coding wand to start and stop EC2 instances on command. 🎩🪄 Meanwhile, <b>EventBridge Scheduler plays matchmaker</b>, ensuring the Lambda function knows exactly when to work its magic. 💘

 <b>And guess what?</b> We've got schedules that rival the quirkiest calendars out there!
 From business hours to weekends and even holidays – our EC2 instances know how to take a break or jump into action just in time! 🗓️🎉